Robert Matthews (religious figure)

-Life
+Early life and career

-Matthews was born in the farming village of Cambridge, in Washington County, New York, and was raised an Anti-Burgher Presbyterian.
+Matthews was born in 1788 in the farming village of Cambridge, in Washington County, New York, and was raised an Anti-Burgher Presbyterian.
 In 1795 both of his parents died, leaving him along with his four brothers and five sisters to the care of kin and neighbors.

 In 1806, Robert began learning carpentry and by 1808 had moved to Manhattan.
-After accusations of assault and battery on a female, possibly his sister-in-law, Robert returned to Cambridge and set up a successful business.
-During this time Matthews made occasional visits to New York City and met his wife Margaret, whom he married in 1813.
-Robert's business went bankrupt shortly thereafter and in 1825 he moved his family to Albany, where he again took up carpentry.
-It was during his time in Albany that Matthews received several visions naming him the descendent of the Apostle Matthias, and the receiver of the will of God, which he called "Truth."
+After accusations of assault and battery on a female (possibly his sister-in-law), Robert returned to Cambridge and set up a successful business.
+During this time Matthews made occasional visits to New York City and met Margaret, who he married in 1813.
+Robert's business went bankrupt shortly thereafter in 1816.
+He went with his family back to Manhattan, where he recouped his losses, but two of his children died and a few years later he went bankrupt again.